yashwantjodha/other/README.md

-# fun_stuff
+# Other
-Here are I implement articles / papers which I find interesting.
+Code for random things, I find interesting.
+Which cannot be fitted on a new repo.